bertan-karacora/nimbro-camera-ids/README.md

 ## TODO

 - Setting USB buffer size need sudo permissions and cannot (definitely should not) be set from inside the Docker container.
 Set USB buffer size on robot permanently or every time with robot launch.
 Also add udev rule the somehow automatically?
-- Intrinsics calibration
+- Intrinsics calibration can be improved
+- Extrinsics calibration
-- Extrinsics calibration?
-Or hard-code using tf tree
+- Color calibration?
-- Timestamps: Maybe linescan mode and listen to internal events: https://en.ids-imaging.com/manuals/ids-peak/ids-peak-user-manual/2.8.0/en/event-selector.html?q=events Or estimate from outside: Subtract delay between image acquisition and message creation and calibrate.
-Rolling shutter would still be a problem.
+- Timestamps.
+Rolling shutter still a problem.
 - Use launchfile instead of ros2 run
 - Hot pixel correction
 - IPL library config (number of threads and stuff)
 - Publish compressed image via image-transport?
-- Color calibration?
-Possibly color conversion and correction in parallel on a GPU?
+- Possibly color conversion and correction in parallel on a GPU?
-- Benchmarking
 - Fix framerate on jetson

 ## Calibration